 If you try to scale it (walk), before generating traction (mastering crawling), you may hurt yourself.
 All the money, energy, and time you invest may be lost in the process.
-If you haven’t developed the muscles (healthy unit economics), you’ll stumble and fall into the ground.
+If you haven’t developed the muscles (healthy unit economics), you’ll stumble and fall to the ground.

-You don’t expect a baby to walk, before they crawl.
-So, you shouldn’t expect your startup to scale, before it validates its hypothesis.
+You don’t expect a baby to walk before they crawl.
+So, you shouldn’t expect your startup to scale before it validates its hypothesis.

 In a New World, Curiosity Beats Certainty

 There is something you’re born with, but you’ve lost with time: Humility.